lavrenovamaria/42-fract-ol/README.md

 We can get it with the following formula:
 * int offset = (y * line_length + x * (bits_per_pixel / 8));

+For this example, let's assume we want to get the pixel at coordinates (5, 10).
+What we want is the 5th pixel of the 10th row.
+Window/image dimensions are 600x300.

+To begin with, let's find the correct row.
+The previous `mlx_get_data_addr` call provided us the `line_len` value, which is basically the amount of bytes taken by one row of our image.
+It is equivalent to `image_width * (bpp / 8)`.

+In our case, an `int` is four bytes, so it is `600 * 4 = 2400`.
+Therefore we can say that the first row begins at the index `0`, the second one at the index `2400`, the third one at the index `4800`, and so on.
+Thus we can find the correct row index by doing `2400 * 10`.

+To find the correct column, we will need to move in the row by the given number of pixels.
+In our case, we want to move 5 pixels "right".
+To do that, we need to multiply `5` by the number of bytes a pixel actually takes (here `4`).
+Thus we will do `5 * 4 = 20`.

+If we summarize, we can find the correct index with the following computation: `index = 2400 * 10 + 5 * 4`.

+That's it!
+We just need to generalize the formula using the values `mlx_get_data_addr` provided us.
+The following formula is the one we'll use:

+`index = line_len * y + x * (bpp / 8)`

 Since `line_length` is the number of bytes in one horizontal line of the image, it is moved to a memory address equal to the y-coordinate of the pixel coordinate as (line_length * y-coordinate).
-Since `bits_per_pixel` is the number of bits per pixel, dividing by 8 to convert to bytes gives bytes per pixel. (bits_per_pixel / 8 * y coordinate) You can finally get the memory address of the pixel at (x, y) coordinates by moving the memory address as much as the x coordinate.
+Since `bits_per_pixel` is the number of bits per pixel, dividing by 8 to convert to bytes gives bytes per pixel. (bits_per_pixel / 8 * y coordinate).
+You can finally get the memory address of the pixel at (x, y) coordinates by moving the memory address as much as the x coordinate.

 `char	*mlx_get_data_addr(void *img_ptr, int *bits_per_pixel, int *size_line, int *endian);`